 Physics LE is compatible with all standards-compliant web browsers.
 The following web browsers have been tested and are fully compatible (latest browser versions): Chrome, Firefox, Safari, and Edge.

 What safeguards are in place preventing students from simply copying answers?

 The majority of Physics LE problems utilize randomization of the numerical values used in the problem.
 This assures that each student receives a unique version of the problem.
 Most problems have approximately 100 unique variations.
 This prevents plagiarism among students and makes it nearly impossible for students to search online for the answer to a particular problem variation.
 A student must fully understand the problem and correctly solve it to receive credit.

-Significant figures are carefully displayed in every problem, especially when trailing zeros are involved, to make sure there is no unintended reduction in the number of significant figures appearing in the answer (e.g., situations such as 10 x 14.2 = 100 are always avoided, instead using 10.0 x 14.2 = 142).
-The system checks the student answer for the correct number of significant figures following standard significant figure rules for mathematical operations, and in certain special cases allows some leniency (see documentation).
+Significant figures are carefully displayed in every problem, especially when trailing zeros are involved, to make sure there is no unintended reduction in the number of significant figures which should be used in the answer (e.g., situations such as 10 x 14.2 = 100 are always avoided, instead using 10.0 x 14.2 = 142).
+Students are guided to make any necessary corrections regarding significant figures prior to the grading system evaluating their answer, and in certain cases some leniency is allowed (see documentation).